blog - Sugar, food for fermentation

 Lots and lots of articles have been written about sugar.
 Of all the food ingredients in the world, sugar is one of the most researched of them all.
 Its delicious taste makes it easy for people to crave more.
 But too much sugar can lead to all sorts of health issues.
-If kombucha is supposed to be a healthy alternative to regular soda, why is there sugar in the ingredients?
-In this blog we will not sugarcoat the answer to this important question, let's get to it!
+If kombucha is supposed to be a healthy alternative to regular soda, why is there sugar in the ingredient list?
+In this blogpost we will not sugarcoat the answer to this important question, let's get to it!

 Yugen only uses organic cane sugar to ferment the tea.
 Cane sugar actually contains more minerals, vitamins, fibers and phytonutrients in comparison to refined white sugar.* We believe in keeping our brew as natural and unprocessed as possible.
 Every ingredient is as close to nature as possible, from our tealeaves and herbs, to our juices and sugar.